#4 Information Watch / Intelligence

 - Identify the information need

-- Collect data (sources, tools)
+- Collect data ( type of sources, sources and tools)

 - Sort